 - December – April 2020: Interior Restoration and Finishes

 of donors like you.

-The Lighthouse is a signi cant building both in its historic architecture and in the cultural role it has played for over 175 years.
+The Lighthouse is a significant building both in its historic architecture and in the cultural role it has played for over 175 years.
 Originally a beacon for the Stonington ships that sailed the world, today the Lighthouse is equally symbolic as a gathering place for all of Stonington.
 The chance to be associated by name with such an exceptional legacy is extremely rare.
 The Lighthouse Legacy Committee offers the following opportunities to leave your family’s name clearly and indelibly on a structure that has a celebrated past and an increasingly important future.
-Naming Opportunities include the Visitor Center, the Lighthouse Tower, Courtyard, Gardens, Exhibit Rooms, Granite Benches at the water’s edge, and Paving Stones.
+Naming Opportunities include the Lighthouse Park, Visitor Center, the Lighthouse Tower, Courtyard, Gardens, Exhibit Rooms, Granite Benches at the water’s edge.

 In order to achieve our campaign goal of $2.25 million dollars, the Lighthouse Legacy Capital Campaign has adopted levels of giving based on this maritime legacy.
 All of these gifts will be acknowledged on a plaque in the Visitor Center.

 - Clipper Ship is reserved for gifts of $50,000+

 - Bark is reserved for gifts of $25,000+

 - Brig is reserved for gifts of $10,000+